FINN-2005/PROJECTS/README.md

 # Projects
-Stuff I made over the course of almost 3 years.
+Stuff I made over the course of 3+ years.

 ---